Safety Benchmarking Portal

 Measure Your Pathway to Zero – Improve Performance

 In 2018, CURT and the Construction Industry Institute (CII) aligned their safety performance tracking efforts and databases to launch a robust, joint Safety Benchmarking Portal (SBP) for the purpose of helping our members understand their safety performance in the context of each other and the broader construction market.
 The SBP is centralized through the Construction Labor Market Analyzer® application (with direct links from the CURT and CII websites) providing a single, cohesive platform for safety metrics, productivity metrics and labor risk analytics.

-A key foundational tenant of both CURT and CII is to help improve safety performance on construction projects and drive incidents, injuries and fatalities to zero.
+A foundational tenant of both CURT and CII is to help improve safety performance on construction projects and drive incidents, injuries and fatalities to zero.
 Every organization is in a different place in their journey to zero, so no two paths are the same; however, every organization desires the same outcome – zero injuries.
 Therefore, to obtain the desired results from all members of the team on any project, there must be a shared perspective of what it means to be working toward the achievement of the outcome.
 What is our track record internally?
 How do we compare to other organizations?
 How do we compare to the construction industry overall?
 It must be measured to be improved.

 The new SBP builds on decades of data and experience by both CURT and CII, tracking owner and contractor safety data, and then returning that data back to industry for benchmarking and improvement.
 All SBP data is aggregated and blinded to ensure confidentiality.

 How does the SBP work?

 Access the SBP via the CLMA® application.
 Simply login if you already have a CLMA® account.
 If you don’t have an account, click “Request an Account” to set it up.
 As a CURT and/or CII member, there is no cost to use the SBP.

 Use the online safety survey tool to submit safety performance data by industry sector, location, and employee type.
 The main data entry fields are the following: